Neurojedi/Deep-Learning-Fundamentals-with-TensorFlow/README.md

 **Deep Learning Fundamentals 7:** In this notebook, we demonstrate how to use the techniques learnt in the previous three notebooks using Tensorflow/Keras.

+**Deep Learning Fundamentals 8:** In this notebook, we train MLPs on various datasets and tasks.
+We first start off by doing Binary Classification using MLPs on the Australian Rain Dataset and IMDB Dataset of Movie Reviews.
+Then we perform a multiclass classification on the Reuters newswire classification dataset, and lastly, we do a regression task using Monte Carlo Dropout on Boston Housing Dataset.
+We also briefly touch on some topics such as Spurious Correlations and Manifold Learning.

+**Deep Learning Fundamentals 9:** In this notebook, we talk about some important techniques to improve training efficiency.
+We start by gradient clipping and then explore different learning rate scheduling techniques.
+Afterwards, we briefly talk about using pre-trained layers.

+**Deep Learning Fundamentals 10:** In this notebook, we learn how to customize our network.
+We define customized loss functions, metrics, layers, training loops, and more.

+**Deep Learning Fundamentals 11:** In this notebook, we explore some important features of Tensorflow API such as Data API, Tensorflow Datasets, Tensorflow Hub, and Preprocessing Layers.